gendercomics/website/src/intl/en/pageCollaborations.md

 ---
 collaborations:
-  title: Collaborations.
+  title: Collaborations
   textLead: >
-    **GenderComics** collaborates with the following researchers and institutions.
+    GenderComics collaborates with the following **researchers and institutions**.
   sectionBoard: Advisory Board
   sectionInstitutions: Institutions and Projects
   sectionPublishers: Collaborations with Publishers